 - Ear bone changes: Your hearing may change if the bones in your middle ear stiffen.

 - Earwax blockage: The earwax in your ear canal serves to protect your ears by trapping dirt and slowing the growth of bacteria.
 Too much earwax, however, can result in hearing loss or irritation to the eardrum.

-If you have suffered hearing loss or tinnitus, it is important to seek the guidance and counsel of a skilled personal injury attorney who has recent experience handling cases similar to yours.
+If you have suffered hearing loss or tinnitus, it is important to seek the guidance and counsel of a skilled hearing loss injury attorney who has experience handling cases similar to yours.